-Who hasn’t been on a warm day savouring a refreshing ice cream of your favourite flavour with your furry friend looking at you with those puppy eyes begging for an opportunity to savour that cone?
+Who hasn’t been savouring a refreshing ice cream of your favourite flavour with your furry friend looking at you with those puppy eyes begging for an opportunity to savour that cone?
 Who hasn’t thought that it would be no harm in sharing a couple of licks with your pup?

 Well, you are not really doing your dog a favour.
-Despite all the amount of sugar that goes with it, since almost all adult animals are lactose intolerant, they would not enjoy it at all.
+The amount of sugar that goes in it, also almost all adult animals are lactose intolerant, you dog would not enjoy it at all.